christophergaughan/glycoform_chromatography_mabs/README.md

 ## The Problem

-Modern AI tools like RFdiffusion, ProteinMPNN, and AntiFold are revolutionizing antibody design.
+Modern AI tools, such as RFdiffusion, ProteinMPNN, and AntiFold, are revolutionizing antibody design.
 They can generate thousands of candidate sequences optimized for binding affinity, stability, and developability.

 **But they miss something critical: Fab glycosylation risk.**